sdispater/pendulum/docs/docs/timezones.md

 ```

 ## Using the timezone library directly

+!!!warning

+    **You should avoid using the timezone library in Python < 3.6.**

+    This is due to the fact that Pendulum relies heavily on the presence
+    of the `fold` attribute which was introduced in Python 3.6.

+    The reason it works inside the Pendulum ecosystem is that it
+    backported the `fold` attribute in the `DateTime` class.

 Like said in the introduction, you can use the timezone library
 directly with standard `datetime` objects but with limitations, especially